 I quibble with Christians that conclude either Conservatism or Socialism is the right approach, arguing God is God and is above politics even though, whatever transpires, he is in control over world leaders.
 I also question the notion of voting on a candidates position on a particular issue.
 While I am pro-life I can see situations where I might vote for someone who isn’t.
 While Old Testament theocracy may seem closer to Conservative values, as the State had limits on what it could force people to do, it only worked when people feared God, such that the “haves” looked after the “have nots”.
 While the practice of the New Testament church may seem closer to Socialist values, one should remember when people pooled their possessions in order to provide for the have nots they did so freely and were not beholden to all too flawed government for their actions.
 While it is true that the Bible speaks much about justice and is why some Christian friends are left leaning politically, it seems to me that when government takes over it often gets it wrong and where government is concerned it is as much to do with sound governing, national security and people being able to live in peace.

 I can say that right now I am undecided who to vote for.
-While I am a Brexiteer, I don’t think the Conservatives can deliver on Brexit and their indifferent stance on matters like providing Council houses (a pertinent local issue covered in my last blog) makes me anti Conservative.
-But because I find Labour to be flawed, because its socialism wrongly sacrifices human liberty to control by the State, and its policy on Brexit quite wrong, this makes me anti Labour.
+While I am a Brexiteer, I don’t think the Conservatives can deliver on Brexit and their indifferent stance on matters like providing Council houses (a pertinent local issue covered in my last blog) and their ambivalence on a number of social justice issues makes me anti Conservative.
+But because I find Labour to be flawed, because its socialism wrongly sacrifices human liberty to control by the State, and its policy on Brexit quite wrong, and their allowing abortion right up to full term this makes me anti Labour.
 As for Lib Dems rather than offering the best of both worlds, I find them too often offering the worst.
-More recently, I have found their de-selection of candidates holding pro-life etc. views as outrageous.
-I have similar qualms with the Greens, including over climate change.
+More recently, I have found their de-selection of candidates holding pro-life views etc. and regressive progressive views on transgender and abortion for example as outrageous.
+I have similar qualms with the Greens, including over their climate emergency fixation.
 As for the newly formed Brexit Party, while I agree with their clean break Brexit stance, they are an unknown quantity on many important issues.
 I don’t live in Northern Ireland but if I did I might vote DUP.
-Neither do I live in Scotland but if I did I wouldn’t vote for the SNP.
-All this is imho, but many Christians will disagree!
+Neither do I live in Scotland but if I did I wouldn’t vote for the SNP; nor do I live in Wales and won’t be voting Plaid Cymru.
+All this is imho of course; I realise many Christians will disagree!

 My point I am making here is not so much to give my views on these important issues, and there are so many more that needs to be considered, e.g. economy, security, social justice, NHS, housing, immigration, foreign policy, and environment and an important principle I discovered 10 years ago in the Manhattan Declaration: “A Call of Christian Conscience is a manifesto issued by Orthodox, Catholic, and Evangelical Christian leaders to affirm support of “the sanctity of life, traditional marriage, and religious liberty” (see here).
 I have found no party or individual gets it all right (at least imho) and it often comes back to who can govern best, so it is back to trying to find the best balance and from my own Christian perspective coming to a view what party / candidate is most closely aligned to Kingdom of God principles (a biggie to be sure).